 The Board also considered the effect that the Issuance would have on Gulf's voting power both before and after three years.
-As of the Record Date, $[\bullet]$ shares of Common Stock were outstanding.
-If the equity component of the consideration in the Combination were calculated based on this amount, Quaker would issue $[\bullet]$ shares of Common Stock to the Sellers (24.5% of the outstanding shares).
-Under the current provisions of our Articles of Incorporation, this would only give Gulf [17.8]% of the shareholder vote at issuance, because of the approximately $[\bullet]$ shares that, according to our records, have been held for more than three years.
+As of the Record Date, 13,309,643 shares of Common Stock were outstanding.
+If the equity component of the consideration in the Combination were calculated based on this amount, Quaker would issue 4,319,023 shares of Common Stock to the Sellers (24.5% of the outstanding shares).
+Under the current provisions of our Articles of Incorporation, this would only give Gulf 18.9% of the shareholder vote at issuance, because of the approximately 579,424 shares that, according to our records, have been held for more than three years.
 Because the presumption is rebuttable that shares held in street name have been held for less than three years, that percentage could go down, perhaps substantially, if street name holders rebut this presumption.
 This disparity between economic and voting rights is not consistent with our agreement with Gulf.

 Moreover, after three years, the number of shares entitled to ten-votes per share may change substantially.
-Hypothetically, and by way of illustration, if Gulf retained all of the shares issued in the Combination and we issued (or repurchased) no other shares of Common Stock, under our current Articles of Incorporation, after three years Gulf would still have shares of Common Stock equal to 24.5% of the outstanding shares, but it would be entitled to [•] votes.
-Assuming the number of other long-term holders remains approximately the same, Gulf would then hold approximately [68.3]% of the voting power of the Common Stock, which would allow it to elect all members of the Board and take other actions that are inconsistent with the parties' intent in the Combination.
-Equally important, the holders of the remaining 75.5% of our outstanding Common Stock would have their aggregate voting power reduced to only [31.7]% of the total voting power of the Common Stock.
-To avoid this result, the Company will only issue Common Stock as Consideration Shares if the Charter Amendment is adopted; otherwise, it will issue Preferred Shares that will have economic, voting and other powers equivalent to what the Common Stock would have had if the Charter Amendment had passed.
+Hypothetically, and by way of illustration, if Gulf retained all of the shares issued in the Combination and we issued (or repurchased) no other shares of Common Stock, under our current Articles of Incorporation, after three years Gulf would still have shares of Common Stock equal to 24.5% of the outstanding shares, but it would be entitled to 43,190,230 votes.
+Assuming the number of other long-term holders remains approximately the same, Gulf would then hold approximately 70.0% of the voting power of the Common Stock, which would allow it to elect all members of the Board and take other actions that are inconsistent with the parties' intent in the Combination.
+Equally important, the holders of the remaining 75.5% of our outstanding Common Stock would have their aggregate voting power reduced to only 30.0% of the total voting power of the Common Stock.
+To avoid this result, the Company will only issue Common Stock as Consideration Shares if the Charter Amendment is adopted; otherwise, it will issue Preferred Shares that will have in the aggregate 24.5% of the voting rights applicable to the Company's outstanding voting securities and economic, and other powers equivalent to the Common Stock.